ky573/CloudMarginEstimatorClient/margin_estimator_tool/README.md

 margin_estimator_tool get_series --date 20250303 --version SOD --to_json
 ```

+For more detailed usage, please have a look at the tutorials in separate directory.

 ## Architecture
 The tool is structured into two main components:
 ### CLI